-- If sharing projects with Windows users, it's better to use VSTs.
-If the other user also has that plug-in installed they should be able to open the project with no issues.
+- If sharing projects with Windows users, it's better to use VST.
+The VST format is cross platform.
+Provided the other user is using the same version of the plug-in, they'll be able to open the set and the plug-ins will be available.
 See our recommendations for transferring Live projects.

 - AU plug-ins do not support a direct MIDI out.
 If you wish to route MIDI from a plug-in you need to use the VST version instead.
 See this article for info on how to access the MIDI outputs of a plug-in.

-Certain plug-ins may install themselves to the <user> folder.
-This folder is hidden by default, here's how to access hidden folders.
+Certain plug-ins may instead install themselves to the Library within the <user> folder, which is hidden by default.
+Here's how to access hidden folders.

 - Macintosh HD:/Users/[Your Username]/Library/Audio/Plug-Ins/VST/ (VST 2)